ar-shestopal/search-3d-models-app/README.md

 ### Implemmentation notes

-- Ommited SearchService specs for simplicity
+- Ommited moost of the specs for simplicity.
+- As my laptop failed unexpectedly did not deploy to heroku, as well as did not have a chance to test UI, so there might be bugs.